5jt/dyalog-cookbook/manuscript/testing.md

     Load MyApp
     Run MyApp.Start 'Session'

 Run the DYAPP to build the workspace.
-In the session execute `#.ADOC.Browse #.Tester` to see the documentation for the Tester class, and browse also to [aplwiki.com/Tester](http://aplwiki.com/Tester) to see the discussion there.
+In the session execute `]adoc_browse #.Tester` to see the documentation for the Tester class, and browse also to [aplwiki.com/Tester](http://aplwiki.com/Tester) to see the discussion there.

 ## Unit and functional tests